Katalyst99/Algo-in-C/README.md

 ## 15. Kadane Algorithm:
 * This algorithm can be used in many real-world situations.
 Including machine learning for feature selection, where it is used to find the most important features in a dataset.

+## 16. Arranging an array of 0s, 1s and 2s:
+* This is an important algorithm as it has many real-world applications.
+For example, in computer networks, datum is often represented in binary form.
+TCP and IP are network protocols where sorting an array of 0s and 1s is imperative.